 Or even Austrian Apfelstrudel would be available as a sweet snack in the hotel at tea time.

 You may find that röstis are actually cooked in different ways in different places.
 Sometimes you will find them with more coarsely grated potato.
 In this case, the potato may have even been parboiled before it is cooked to ensure it is cooked through.

 Often the potato is cooked in one large pancake type form so it fits the shape of the skillet, like this:

 But I like to grate the potatoes quite finely with my box grater, so I do not have to parboil them.
 And I prefer to cook them in individual patties, a bit like American hash browns, so you can also eat them with your hands if you want to!

-We like eating rösti at breakfast with some egg and bacon, but you can really eat it at any time.
+We love to eat rösti at breakfast with some egg and bacon, but you can really eat it at any time.